- Q:Are the Online EMBA courses fully asynchronous?

 - Q:How does the program work?

-Our hybrid Executive MBA starts with a new class of students each January.
+Our Traditional Executive MBA starts with a new class of students each January.
 The program consists of eight 10-week modules and continues for approximately 18-months.
-Students meet every Saturdays 8 a.m. to 4:30 p.m with at least one free weekend a month.
+Students meet Saturdays 8 a.m. to 4:30 p.m with approximately one free weekend a month.
 Classes are held on Mason's Arlington campus, conveniently located near the Virginia Square Metro station (Orange line).

 - Q:Is financial aid available?